 - Payroll workflows integrated with HR and Finance

 - Student registration and re-registration

-Regardless of size, school boards need up-to-the-minute information in order to make informed decisions that are in the best interest of the student.
+Regardless of size, school districts need up-to-the-minute information in order to make informed decisions that are in the best interest of the student.
 The smaller the school district, the smaller the margin of allowable error for every single decision—which can be daunting.
 Chat with an Edsembli’s education specialist about how we can guide you through this process and assist your schools and boards on how to cut any unnecessary costs, so they can be reallocated back to classroom resources.